-This project proposes a significant new public open space in the form of a public park at the corner of Artarmon Road and Richmond Avenue.
+This project proposes two significant new public open spaces, the first at the corner of Artarmon Road and Richmond Avenue, and second within the site and accessed via a shared surface loop.
 This park is composed of active and passive recreation spaces and provides opportunity for both future and existing surrounding residents to utilise.
 This new park will provide an additional type of public open space distinct from the surrounding regional open spaces of Artarmon Reserve and the Bicentennial Parklands.
 The community and Council are of the opinion that the provision of a space of this type will make a valuable contribution to the surrounding context.